Sasmitha22/Plagiarism_Checker/README.md

-download the file zip
+download the file zip;
-install all the required packages inside the plagiarism folder run app.py
+install all the required packages inside the plagiarism folder;
+run app.py